yqyeoh/techpass-tenant-docs/docs/otpaas/whitelist-automation-api/delete-whitelist-api.md

 # Delete Whitelists API
-This API allows the deletion of a single of email domains / user email whitelist
+This API allows the deletion of a single of email domains / user email whitelist of a OTP app

-**Note: This API only delete a whitelist of a single OTP app**

 ## Request
 ```